isomerpages/moe-fairfieldsec/_others/Information for Sec 1 2022/Secondary 1 Registration.md

-Please refer to this [link](https://www.healthhub.sg/live-healthy/366/health_screening_for_secondary_school)  for more information.
+Please refer to this&nbsp;[link](https://www.healthhub.sg/live-healthy/366/health_screening_for_secondary_school)&nbsp; for more information.

 #### (H) Access to School Car Park

-Designated red parking lots are intended for season parking and are strictly reserved for staff of the school who have paid for season parking.
+Designated red parking lots are intended for season parking and are strictly reserved for staff of the school who have paid for season parking.&nbsp;